 - notifications to biologicals and prescription medicines launched in December 2017.

-The notifications processes are part of our improved risk-based approach to the management of variations ans was implemented in response to recommendations arising from the Review of Medicines and Medical Devices Regulation (MMDR) and to help align the biologicals framework and our regulation of medicines.
+The notifications process is part of our improved risk-based approach to the management of variations and was implemented in response to recommendations arising from the Review of Medicines and Medical Devices Regulation (MMDR).

 The process for registered medicines

-Under the notifications process, an applicant uses an electronic form to request that certain types of changes be made to their medicines.
-As part of this request, the applicant will be required to make legal assurances that all of the conditions specific to the variation are met.
+Under the notifications process, an applicant uses an electronic form to request certain types of changes to registered medicines.
+As part of this request, the applicant is required to make legal assurances that all the conditions specific to the variation are met.